daddyblondlegs/daddyblondlegs.githu/_posts/2024-01-05-Guide-to-Cycling-Ethiopia.md

  <!--Top Cards -->
 <section class="pt-4 pb-4" style="justify-content: center;">
     <p>Ethiopia was one of the hardest places I've been.
 Anytime.
 But now on a bicycle.
 You feel vulnerable already, and the aggression you face only makes things that much more difficult.
 Some say that despite all that, it's still their top country.
 To that I say, "Are you out of your ever-loving mind?!"
-As interesting as it was, nothing redeemed it from taking last place.<p>
+As interesting as it was, nothing redeemed it from taking last place.</p>

 <div class="columns mb-5 text-center">